Why does my dog pee on my bed? (and how can I stop it?)

 Strong emotions are another common reason your dog may suddenly pee on your bed.
 Excitement can cause some hounds to dribble urine and while this is most likely to happen in younger dogs, some adult dogs will experience this too.

-You may also notice that it happens when your dog is feeling scared, stressed or anxious and this is often triggered by changes in their routine or living environment.
-If you’ve recently had houseguests, have welcomed a new pet or child into the family or your home has been undergoing renovations, these are all things that may trigger a stress response in your pup.
+You may also notice that it happens when your dog is feeling scared, stressed, or anxious and this is often triggered by changes in their routine or living environment.
+If you’ve recently had houseguests, have welcomed a new pet or child into the family or your home has been undergoing renovations, these things may trigger a stress response in your pup.

 You’ll probably find that the behavior stops once your dog’s routine or environment returns to normal, but if you notice they’re continuing to urinate on your bed (or elsewhere) after things have settled down, it’s worth taking them to the vet for a checkup.